 Static external IP addresses can be either a regional or a global resource.
 A regional static IP address allows resources of that region or resources of zones within that region to use the IP address.
 In this case, VM instances and regional forwarding rules can use a regional static IP address.

 Global static external IP addresses are available only to global forwarding rules, used for global load balancing.
-You can't assign a global IP address to a regional or zonal resource.
+You can't assign a global IP address to a regional or zonal resource, like a Compute Engine instance.

 Ephemeral external IP addresses